Eastern Europe is vastly underrated.

 Is Eastern Europe really worth visiting?

 Well, we certainly think so!
+This region is full of rich culture, unspoiled nature, mouthwatering food, and some of the best cities to visit in Europe.
 But if you need more convincing, check out this article where we explain in detail why we think you should go to Eastern Europe now!

 Note: There are many different definitions of which countries constitute “Eastern Europe”.
 This list includes several countries in the Balkans, and the east part of Southern Europe.
 We simply use the phrase “Eastern Europe” to refer to the east part of this continent.

-1. Journey to Magical Rila Monastery in the Mountains
+1. Journey to the magical Rila Monastery in the mountains

 Where: Rila Mountain, Bulgaria